Princely Abbey of Corvey: Imperial rights granted

-A diploma granted by Otto I in 940, the first of its kind, established the abbot, Folcmar, on a new kind of setting.
+A diploma granted by Otto I in 940, the first of its kind, established the abbot, Folcmar, in a new kind of setting.
 The abbot was granted bannus – powers of enforcement – over the population of peasants that were to seek refuge in the fortress built in the monastery's lands; in return they were expected to maintain its structure, under the abbot's supervision.
 The workforce under monastic protection was drawn from three pagi, under the jurisdiction of four counts, who, however, were to have no rights to demand castlework from them.

 Strife and decline

 In the Investiture Controversy, the abbot of Corvey took a stand with the Saxon nobles against Henry IV, Holy Roman Emperor.
 Its abbot Markward (served 1081–1107), "without doubt one of the most important abbots of the thousand-year history of the abbey" (Kaminsky), and his successor Erkenbert (1107–28) saw the abbey through the critical period.

 The abbey also participated in attempts to reform the Catholic Church during the 11th century.
 It was the dominant theological centre in the region and established numerous subsidiary abbeys.

 A final period of prosperity followed under the leadership of Wibald (abbot from 1146–58).
 At that time, the Westwerk was reconstructed in the High Romanesque style, and the Carolingian three-tower set-up was replaced with twin towers.
 By the mid-12th century, a substantial town (also named Corvey) had grown up around the abbey.

 In 1265, the neighbouring town of Höxter, jealous of its nearby rival and its Weser bridge, allied itself with the Bishop of Paderborn and their troops destroyed the town of Corvey and damaged the abbey.
 The town never recovered and over the following decades reverted to a small village.
 This event marked the beginning of the long period of decline of the abbey.

 The Reformation threatened Corvey as it did the other ecclesiastical territories in north-west Germany but the princely abbey did survive somewhat precariously as a self-ruling principality at the border of Protestant Brunswick and Hesse-Kassel.
 From the mid-16th century onward, the prince-abbot and his monks ran the administration in cooperation with a partly Protestant assembly consisting of three noble families, one town (Höxter) and a prelate.
-The prince-abbot, who had seat and vote in the Reichstag as a member of the College of Ruling Princes, took only a modest part in imperial affairs, while the home affairs of the abbey were limited to little more than gentry-like estate management.
+The prince-abbot, who had a seat and vote in the Reichstag as a member of the College of Ruling Princes, took only a modest part in imperial affairs, while the home affairs of the abbey were limited to little more than gentry-like estate management.

 In 1508, books 1–6 of Tacitus' Annals were discovered at the abbey by Giovanni Angelo Arcimboldi (future Archbishop of Milan).

 In 1634, during the Thirty Years War the abbey building was sacked by imperial troops who also laid siege to Höxter.
 It was later demolished.
 Only the Westwerk remained.